 Like people, our dogs can suffer the effects of gum disease and tooth decay.
 For this reason, caring for your dog's teeth is a key component of your pooch's physical health.
-Here, our vets in the Pacific Northwest share some tips for keeping your dog's teeth clean and their mouth healthy.
+Here, our vets in Everett share some tips for keeping your dog's teeth clean and their mouth healthy.

 Is dog dental care necessary?